kevinhuang1208/Clone-Facebook/documentation/mvp-features.md

 # MVP Feature List

-FaceQuote, a social media app, is a website for users to share posts, see other users posts, and interact with the community by liking and commenting.
+FaceQuote, a social media app, is a website for users to share posts, see other users posts, and interact with the community by posting, commenting and messaging.

 ## 0. New account creation, log in, log out, and guest/demo login
 * Users can sign up, log in, and log out.